kubernetes/enhancements/keps/sig-node/5233-node-readiness-gates/README.md

 The mechanism works as follows:

-1. A Node is created with 'readiness-probes' configuration and well-defined taint(s) for holding node-scheduling - referred in this KEP as __gates__.
+1. A Node is registered with initial taints (e.g., `readiness.k8s.io/NetworkReady:NoSchedule`) that act as readiness gates, preventing scheduling of most workloads.
 2. The readiness status of essential components (like CNI plugins or CSI/DRA drivers) is reported as `Conditions` in the `NodeStatus`.
 3. These `Conditions` are updated by reliable, node-local entities (such as Node-Problem-Detector or Kubelet itself), which probe the configured components' health-endpoints and update the `/status` sub-resource.
-4. This allows a controller to gate the node's schedulability.
-The node is considered fully available for pod scheduling only when these custom readiness `Conditions` are met.
+4. A controller monitors for these initial taints and removes them once the corresponding readiness `Condition` becomes `True`.
+The node is considered fully available for pod scheduling only when these taints are removed.

 This approach allows critical components to directly influence when a node is ready, complementing the existing `Ready` condition with more granular, user-defined control.